kite-sdk/kite-docs/introduction-to-datasets.md

 Kite identifies datasets by URI.
 The URI you provide tells Kite how and where to store data.
 For example, a dataset created with the URI `dataset:hdfs:/user/cloudera/datasets/movies` is stored in HDFS.

 URIs also define a name and namespace for your dataset.
 Kite uses these values when the underlying system has the same concept (for example, Hive).
-You can also retrieve the values using the `Datasets.list` method.
+You can retrieve the names and namespaces for the available datasets using the [`Datasets.list`](http://kitesdk.org/docs/current/apidocs/org/kitesdk/data/Datasets.html#list(java.net.URI)) method.

-Often, the name and namespace provide a location that could be an HDFS path.

-To ensure compatibility with underlying systems, names and namespaces in URIs must be mode of alphanumeric characters or underscore (_) and cannot start with a number.
+To ensure compatibility with Hive and other underlying systems, names and namespaces in URIs must be mode of alphanumeric characters or underscore (\_) and cannot start with a number.

 You can create datasets in Hive, HDFS, HBase, or as local files.
-There are several URI patterns available and additional options.See [Dataset and View URIs]({{site.baseurl}}/URIs.html).
+There are several URI patterns available and additional options.
+See [Dataset and View URIs]({{site.baseurl}}/URIs.html).

 ## Schemas